- What is IntroDUCKtion?

 All admitted students will be mailed a postcard regarding IntroDUCKtion at the beginning of April.
 Read the entire contents of the IntroDUCKtion web pages and proceed to register for IntroDUCKtion via DuckWeb.

-All freshman students are expected to take the Math Placement Test.
+All freshman students are expected to take the Math Placement Assessment.
 The test is offered online and must be completed prior to the student's arrival at IntroDUCKtion.

-More information about this can be found on our Placement Testing webpage.
+More information about this can be found on our Placement Assessment webpage.